Cathodic Test Station Design & Manufacturing

-We custom design, manufacture and install cathodic protection test stations, junction boxes and bond boxes.
+Since 1991, designing, manufacturing and installing cathodic protection test stations, junction boxes and bond boxes.
 Surveys are also offered for oil and gas pipelines and storage tanks to determine the best locations for the test stations.
-We are located in Midland, Texas, and serve the Permian Basin including New Mexico.
+We are located in Midland, Texas, and serve the entire Permian Basin.

-Since 1991, we have manufactured and installed thousands of cathodic test stations, our corrosion technicians hold NACE, ISN and Master Evaluator Certifications to ensure quality, safety and reliability.
+We have manufactured and installed thousands of cathodic test stations and our technicians hold NACE, ISN and Master Evaluator Certifications to ensure quality, safety and reliability.

 Test stations are essential to the cathodic protection program and used to monitor operational parameters and overall effectiveness.
 Custom specifications include 1 1/4″ or 3″ PVC versus steel U Post, #10 or #12 solid versus stranded wiring, 3/4″ steel head, 3/4″ rigged conduit and back plate.

 Safety, regulations, performance, installation effort and cost are all considerations in the test station design process.
 Cathodic test stations provide electrical contact with a buried pipeline for corrosion protection and remote corrosion monitoring.
 Test stations are also designed for durably and last for years of service.

 The two wire test station is the most frequently used, two wires make it possible to check pipe-to-soil potential voltages as a D/C current is applied to the pipeline.
 The test stations should be located where they will be convenient and practical for the corrosion personal to access.
 Space is left above the test station head on the mounting up-post to allow for company pipeline warning signs.